ChrstphrHll/npc_gen/students/Marl Ahrendaaria.md

 year: 2
 guild: Jettenia
 partyID: 12
+tags:
+- Gnome
+- Fighter
+- Exploration
+- 2nd
+- Jettenia
 ---
 # Marl Ahrendaaria
 ---
 ### Description
 - 2nd year Gnome Fighter in Jettenia
-- wavy black hair that's kept back by a violet headband, Brown eyes, and Dark Brown skin
+- wavy black hair that's kept back by a violet headband, Pale Gray eyes, and Dark Brown skin
 - Is Unpredictable and Progressive, and has People as their ideal

 ### Organizations